luc-ifer-66/DSolve-2025-RideShare/README.md

 - [ ] Link Input Information to Database
 - [x] Form to Input Data
 - [x] Safety Features (basic, not linked to database)

+### Current Status
+Completed frontend development.
+Initiated database in backend.
+Fetched API calls to detect and calculate distance between start and end points.
+Price Calculation (unique to type of vehicle)
+Database returns if ride match has been found in console.
+Ride Details unable to fetch from database as of now.
+Pending features we plan to implement:
+  - Login Page.
+  - Ride Sharing for more than 2 people.
+  - Let users drop off during the ride, or get in between.